 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-This assay was designed to screen for and confirm by gas chromatography-mass spectrometry (GC-MS) the following drugs:
+This assay was designed to screen for and confirm by gas chromatography-mass spectrometry (GC-MS) or liquid chromatography-tandem mass spectrometry (LC-MS/MS) the following drugs:

 Detecting drug abuse involving amphetamines, cocaine, marijuana, opiates, and phencyclidine

 This chain-of-custody test is intended to be used in a setting where the test results can be used definitively to make a diagnosis.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 The test does not screen for drug classes other than those listed above.
 More comprehensive screening is available using DSSX / Drug Screen, Prescription/OTC, Chain of Custody, Serum or PDSUX / Drug Screen, Prescription/OTC, Chain of Custody, Urine.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 This report is intended for use in clinical monitoring or management of patients.
 It is not intended for use in employment-related testing.